-- Glassdoor: While not solely dedicated to startups, Glassdoor can be a great place to find what a startup’s employees think about the company.
-Do your due diligence and look up the founders to see what other startups they’ve been involved with and if there are any reports on what it’s like to work for them.
+- Glassdoor: While not dedicated to startups, Glassdoor can be a great place to find out what employees think about a company.
+Do your due diligence and look up the startup founders to see what other startups they've built and if there are any reports on what it's like to work for them.

 Where to find startup jobs

 - Use job sites: You no longer have to move to San Francisco to work in tech.
-Remote work has opened up the opportunity for everyone, regardless of geography.
-On Himalayas, you’ll be able to view salary and equity information about hundreds of jobs, and soon you'll be able to a profile to share your work experience, projects, and relevant skills.
-You can also look at more traditional job boards and search for the word startup, but you’ll generally have a better time during your job search by using a dedicated startup job board.
+Remote work has opened up opportunities for everyone, regardless of geography.
+On Himalayas, you can view compensation information about hundreds of jobs, and soon you'll be able to a profile to share your work experience, projects, and relevant skills.
+You can also look at more traditional job boards and search for the word "startup," but you'll generally have a better time during your job search by using a dedicated startup job board like AngelList.
 See our list of the best remote job sites and read our guide to finding a remote job.

-- Reach out to companies directly: Use Himalayas’ company database to explore the hundreds of remote startups and reach out.
-The startup world is small, and one of the best ways to get an interview is to show to the founder or hiring manager that you are passionate about the company.
-One thing to consider is companies hiring may not even post to job boards and prefer to get referrals from existing team members.
+- Reach out to companies directly: Use Himalayas' company database to explore the hundreds of remote startups and reach out.
+The startup world is small, and one of the best ways to get an interview is to show the founder or hiring manager that you are passionate about the company.
+One thing to consider is companies may not even post to job boards and prefer to get referrals from existing team members.
 An excellent cold email goes a long way.

-- Use your network: Many people find jobs at startups by networking with their existing employees.
-If you’re interested in a particular startup, check LinkedIn to see if you know anyone working there.
-Better yet use Twitter, and develop a public profile and meet people online.
+- Use your network: Many people find jobs at startups by networking with existing employees.
+If you're interested in a particular startup, check LinkedIn to see if you know anyone working there.
+Better yet, use Twitter, develop a public profile and meet the founders online.

-- Meetups: On the topic of networking, meetups are a great place to meet new people, whether that be hiring managers, employees, or founders.
+- Meetups: Meetups are a great place to meet new people, hiring managers, employees, or founders.

 Many startups hire in a faster and less formal style than big companies.
-That said, they’re still job interviews so you should do your best to prepare.
+That said, most still use job interviews, so you should do your best to prepare.

 Here are a few guidelines to help you when interviewing at a startup:

-- Stop selling and start engaging: The best way for you and the hiring manager to determine if you’re a good fit is to have a thoughtful and engaging discussion.
-If the interview only involves the interviewer asking you questions and you giving answers that you think will impress them, you won’t get very far.
+- Stop selling and start engaging: The best way for you and the hiring manager to determine if you're a good fit is to have a thoughtful and engaging discussion.
+If the interview only involves the interviewer asking you questions and giving answers that you think will impress them, you won't get very far.
 See our guide on the best questions to ask in an interview.

-- Don’t agree with everything they say: Everyone is wrong sometimes.
-Startups want people who are comfortable with disagreeing with strategies and providing new ideas.
-If you agree with everything the interviewer says, they’ll be left wondering how you are going to contribute when you’re working together to solve problems.
+- Don't agree with everything they say: Everyone is wrong sometimes.
+Startups want people who are comfortable disagreeing with current strategies and providing new ideas.
+If you agree with everything the interviewer says, they'll be left wondering how you'll contribute if you're working together to solve problems.